Lincoln-Sudbury Regional High School

-Lincoln-Sudbury Regional High School (LSRHS or L-S) is a public regional high school in Sudbury, Massachusetts, with a 99% graduation-rate.
+Lincoln-Sudbury Regional High School (LSRHS or LS) is a public regional high school in Sudbury, Massachusetts, United States.
 The school was founded in 1954, and the building was replaced prior to the 2004–2005 academic year, with additional facilities added in subsequent years.

+The school takes residents of Hanscom Air Force Base who are not dependents of active duty military personnel.
+Dependents of active duty military personnel living on base are instead sent to Bedford High School.

 History

 The Lincoln-Sudbury Regional School District was established in 1954, integrating the former Sudbury High School with students from the nearby town of Lincoln, Massachusetts.
 Lincoln did not have its own high school previously, electing to send its students to neighboring towns' schools.

-In June 2002, the district began a $74 million project to replace the aging facilities with new construction on the same campus.
-The new school was completed before the 2004–2005 academic year and the old building was demolished.
-Among other features, the new facilities include four gymnasiums and a 750-seat auditorium.
+In June 2002, the district launched a $74 million project to replace aging facilities with new construction on the same campus.
+The new school was completed before the 2004–2005 academic year, and the old building was demolished.
+The updated facilities include four gymnasiums and a 750-seat auditorium.
 A $1.6 million project to install a completely refurbished sports stadium, including a multipurpose turf field, 6-lane running track, and bleachers, culminated in the fall of 2007.
 In the summer of 2016, a multi thousand budget was put in place and the track and the fields were refurbished.

 The school has received high ratings in the U.S. News & World Report listings of the best public high schools in America, in 2019 ranking #1,554 out of 17,000 nationally and #70 in the Commonwealth of Massachusetts.
 L-S has a graduation rate of 99%, compared to 96.2% across the state.

 Some controversial events have occurred over the years, including a stabbing death of one student by another in 2007 and sexual assault allegations in 2013.